 Ashleigh Bingham better known as “Bing, ”creator of I Dream of Dapper, is a dapperwear Tumblr style icon.
 She contributed to popularizing the long-haired "queer pomp" and is known for her daring pattern mixing, complimentary rich colors, lapel pins, wild thrift finds, variety in neckwear (featured in her "50 Days of Dapper" project), & ability to write about Harry Styles.
 In the past, Bing has contributed to Autostraddle, and has been featured on DapperQ, S Moda, Hudson, Buzzfeed, and included in the top 10 of a national menswear online competition.
 With a tendency to mix fashion with satire, Bing aims to explore fashion as a tool for self-expression rather than an industry.
 By day, Bing works with the Women’s & Gender Studies program at Ball State University where she is also working toward a Doctorate of Education.

-Mojo Disco is an artist, writer, culture coach, and even curator from NYC.
+Mojo Disco is an artist, writer, culture coach, and event curator from NYC.
 Creator of the popular underground event Paint and Poetry and MUA at MojoDiscoNYC.

 Mojo's motto is "Too Proud, Too Free" symbolizing the ideology of challenging society's norms through queer fashion, knowledge, and love.